Small Space, Big Reward

 Sun-loving fruits and vegetables

-Newly formed buds on most vegetable plants can be pruned to promote further growth.
+You can prune newly formed buds on most vegetable plants to promote further growth.
 Though it may sound counter-productive, pinching the first sprouts of the season helps the plant funnel energy more efficiently.
 As well, plants with a high volume of non-producing leaves can benefit from thinning.
-Lessening the number of weak buds a plant must support allows a higher yield of healthy produce – and a crop that you’ll be proud of.
+Lessening the number of weak buds plant support allows a higher yield of healthy produce – and a crop that you’ll be proud of.

 Though most plants are asexual – meaning they have both male (stamen) and female (pistil) organs, others require pollination from outside sources.
 Radishes and cabbage require pollen from unrelated plants.
 Asparagus, some cucumber varieties, and spinach are cross-pollinators.
 For the most part, you won’t need to do much in the garden to ensure pollination; however, many fruit-bearing varieties need purposeful breeding.
 Blueberries and arctic kiwi, for example, need to be arranged with a specific ratio of male-to-female flowers to yield succulent fruit.